Sex differences in cognition: Sex differences in verbal

-Sex differences in social cognition
+Sex differences in emotional cognition

-Current literature suggests women have higher level of social cognition.
+Current literature suggests women have higher level of emotional cognition, specially the hability to interprete emotional signals of other people.
 A 2012 review published in the journal Neuropsychologia found that women are better at recognizing facial effects, expression processing and emotions in general.
 Men were only better at recognizing specific behaviour which includes anger, aggression and threatening cues.
 A 2012 study published in the journal Neuropsychology with a sample of 3,500 individuals from ages 8–21, found that females outperformed males on face memory and all social cognition tests.
 In 2014, another study published in the journal Cerebral Cortex found that females had larger activity in the right temporal cortex, an essential core of the social brain connected to perception and understanding the social behaviour of others such as intentions, emotions, and expectations.
 In 2014, a meta-analysis of 215 study sample by researcher A.E.
 Johnson and D Voyeur in the journal Cognition and Emotion found overall female advantage in emotional recognition.
 Other studies have also indicated greater female superiority to discriminate vocal and facial expression regardless of valence, and also being able to accurately process emotional speech.
 Studies have also found males to be slower in making social judgments than females.
 Structural studies with MRI neuroimaging has also shown that women have bigger regional grey matter volumes in a number of regions related to social information processing including the Inferior frontal cortex and bigger cortical folding in the Inferior frontal cortex and parietal cortex Researchers suppose that these sex differences in social cognition predisposes males to high rates of autism spectrum disorders which is characterized by lower social cognition.

 A recent study that aimed to identify gender differences in social cognition did not show significant differences, with few exceptions.
 The study authors state: "The presence of sex differences in social cognition is controversial".
 Results showed no significant sex differences in affective and cognitive ToM, in the recognition of emotional facial expressions, or in the ability to identify and regulate one's own emotions.